Introduction To Reproductive Tract Illnesses In Hens

 Suprelorin implants may help prevent these reproductive issues from developing and can help manage certain conditions that are already present.
 If Suprelorin implants are an available option for your residents, you should discuss an implant protocol with your veterinarian.
 It may be wise to prioritize implanting leghorn and sex-link hybrid hens, since they are at an increased risk of developing reproductive issues, but again, any female chicken can develop reproductive issues.
 (If you’re not familiar with Suprelorin implants, be sure to check out our detailed and veterinarian-reviewed resource here.)

 Reproductive tract illnesses must be diagnosed by a veterinarian to determine the appropriate course of action.
-Your job as a chicken caregiver is to identify if a hen is showing signs of reproductive illness, and arrange for them to be evaluated as soon as possible.
+Your job as a chicken Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. is to identify if a hen is showing signs of reproductive illness, and arrange for them to be evaluated as soon as possible.
 Common reproductive tract diseases include:

 Salpingitis, or inflammation of the oviduct, is one of the most common reproductive tract diseases in chickens and is often an emergency issue.
 Salpingitis can have an infectious or non-infectious cause.
 Bacterial or viral infections can result in salpingitis- common infectious causes include E. coli, Streptococcus sp., Mycoplasma gallisepticum, Acinetobacter sp., Corynebacterium sp., Salmonella sp., and Pasterella multocia.
 Non-infectious causes include trauma, such as from passing a large egg or damage to prolapsed tissue.
 A common sign of salpingitis is the passing of “lash eggs,” which are not really eggs but are rather caseous material (cheese-like pus).
 Lash eggs can be various sizes and shapes and are typically firm and rubbery with a distinct smell.
 When cut open, they may have liquid pockets and will also have various layers.